Atlantic City, New Jersey: Attractions

-Rolling chairs, which were introduced in 1876 and in continuous use since 1887, have been a boardwalk fixture to this day.
+Rolling chairs were introduced in 1876 for handicapped visitors and have been in continuous use since 1887 when they were made available to the general public, and have been a boardwalk fixture ever since.
 While powered carts appeared in the 1960s, the original and most common were made of wicker.
 The wicker canopied chairs-on-wheels are manually pushed the length of the boardwalk by attendants, much like a rickshaw.
-A tram service was introduced in 2015, initially using the warning announcements that had been used on Wildwood's tram cars until it was changed after complaints from Wildwood.
+Tramcars carrying 25 passengers each were introduced in June 1973, by which time the number of rolling carts had dropped from the thousands to as few as 10.
+A tram service was introduced in 2015, initially using the warning announcements that had been used on Wildwood's tramcars until it was changed after complaints from Wildwood.

 The Absecon Lighthouse is a coastal lighthouse located in the South Inlet section of Atlantic City overlooking Absecon Inlet.
 It is the tallest lighthouse in the state of New Jersey and is the third tallest masonry lighthouse in the United States.
 Construction began in 1854, with the light first lit on January 15, 1857.
 The lighthouse was deactivated in 1933 and although the light still shines every night, it is no longer an active navigational aid.
 Gardner's Basin, which is home to the Atlantic City Aquarium as well as small shops and restaurants, is located a short distance north of Absecon Light.